sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

 For the second refactoring, a subset of the third idea (@third_idea) should be implemented.
 It replaces explicit function template declarations with abbreviated declarations using auto parameters.
 This tweak helps reduce the number of lines and makes the code more readable.
-@second_refactoring_capabilities shows examples of what this refactoring will be able to do.
+@second_refactoring_capabilities shows examples of what this refactoring is able to do.

 #figure(
   table(